USS Independence (LCS-2): History

+In 2013, leaked U.S. Navy documents that showed that the ship was originally to be named USS Liberty, but the name was changed due to the controversial 1967 USS Liberty incident.
+This was uncovered by a Freedom of Information Act request that showed Liberty appearing on a list of recommended names to the Secretary of the Navy; the Naval Vessel Register identified LCS-2 as the Liberty before it was changed to the Independence.

 On 19 May 2014, a spokesman for the U.S. Pacific Fleet confirmed that Independence would take part in RIMPAC 2014, reversing an earlier decision to keep littoral combat ships in southern California to carry out tests and various exercises.
 The ship would join more than two dozen foreign ships and a similar number of Navy ships in exercises off Hawaii from 6–25 July 2014.
-Independence was operating out of San Diego testing her MCM package when it was decided that she would take part in RIMPAC 2014, so the ship returned to port and switched it out for the surface warfare package in 96 hours.
+Independence was operating out of San Diego testing her MCM package when it was decided that it would take part in RIMPAC 2014, so the ship returned to port and switched it out for the surface warfare package in 96 hours.
 The first RIMPAC scenario was acting as plane guard for the aircraft carrier USS Ronald Reagan, for which it received "Bravo Zulu" (well done) from the strike group commander.
 In a four-hour event, the ship played opposition force alone against four other vessels, going nearly two hours without being located.
-Independence performed her first joint combined operations, acting as an afloat forward staging base for Navy and foreign fast-roping helicopter operating teams, and operated two helicopters near simultaneously while launching and recovering boats.
+Independence performed its first joint combined operations, acting as an afloat forward staging base for Navy and foreign fast-roping helicopter operating teams, and operated two helicopters near simultaneously while launching and recovering boats.
 The ship performed two to three tasks per day and completed them all while not needing to pull into port and being refueled twice.
 RIMPAC exercises were at a much higher operating tempo than previous tests, and Independence accomplished all tasks without experiencing any major difficulties.

 Independence tested the MCM and ASW mission modules for the littoral combat ship designs during the summer of 2014.
 It was the first time the ship had conducted end-to-end missions, and the crew successfully performed at the high operational tempos.
 When moving through a mock minefield twice, the suite of counter-mine technologies detected mines each instance and completed search, detect, and destroy phases; it was also the first time all three components of the MCM package had been integrated on board the ship.
 Testing of the ASW package was conducted in September, where for the first time both the active and passive sonars were towed at once to make sure the two systems did not cross.

-On 20 June 2020, the US Navy announced that they would be taking Independence out of commission in March 2021, and placing her, along with Freedom, Fort Worth, and Coronado in reserve.
+On 20 June 2020, the US Navy announced that they would be taking Independence out of commission in March 2021, and placing it, along with Freedom, Fort Worth, and Coronado in reserve.

 On 29 July 2021, the Navy decommissioned Independence during a private ceremony at Naval Base San Diego, CA.

-As of 2022, Independence, resides with the US Naval Inactive Ship Maintenance Facility in Bremerton, WA.
+As of 2022, Independence resides with the US Naval Inactive Ship Maintenance Facility in Bremerton, WA.